Actindo-AG/Documentation/DataHub/UserInterface/02c_Settings.md

 **Edit attribute groups**

 - ![Back](/Assets/Icons/Back02.png "[Back]") (Back)
-  Click this button to close the *Edit attribute groups* view and return to the *Attribute Groups* view.
+  Click this button to close the *Edit attribute groups* view and return to the *Attribute groups* view.
 All changes are rejected.

 - [CANCEL]
   Click this button to cancel editing attribute groups and close the *Edit attribute groups* view.